Kimchi Omelette

 Kimchi Omelette Ingredients.

-Eggs – Eggs are one of those ingredients, that are rich in protein.
+Eggs – Eggs are one of those ingredients.
 Thus it is perfect to prepare for your weekday breakfast, as it also keeps you filled for longer.
 I used hens eggs to make this recipe but you can make any egg that you wish.

 Mirin – A staple in Japanese Kitchen, it adds a sweet flavour in the omelette.